Shivangi04671/Splitcart/README.md

 SplitCart — Collaborative Shopping Cart
 SplitCart is a collaborative e-commerce-like platform that allows users to create or join shared shopping carts with friends and family.
 It offers an intuitive interface, animations, and a responsive design.

- Firstly,run command on your vs code terminal : npm create vite@latest frontend
-   Create a react folder using javascript
+ Firstly,run command on your vs code terminal : npm create vite@latest frontend and then Create a react folder using javascript.

  --> Features
  1. Create or join a shared cart,
  2.Smooth animations and transitions,